-The supersymmetric phenomenology of the RPV models exhibits features that are quite distinct from that of the MSSM [107].
+The supersymmetric phenomenology of the RPV models exhibits features that are quite distinct from that of the MSSM [134].
 The LSP is no longer stable, which implies that not all supersymmetric decay chains must yield missing-energy events at colliders.
 Nevertheless, the loss of the missing-energy signature is often compensated by other striking signals (which depend on which R-parity-violating parameters are dominant).
 For example, supersymmetric particles in RPV models can be singly produced (in contrast to R-parity-conserving models where supersymmetric particles must be produced in pairs).
-The phenomenology of pair-produced supersymmetric particles in RPV models can also differ significantly from expectations due to new decay chains not present in R-parity-conserving supersymmetry [107].
+The phenomenology of pair-produced supersymmetric particles is also modified in RPV models due to new decay chains not present in R-parity-conserving supersymmetry [134].

-In RPV models with lepton number violation (these include low-energy supersymmetry models with baryon triality mentioned above), both $\Delta L = 1$ and $\Delta L = 2$ phenomena are allowed, leading to neutrino masses and mixing [111], neutrinoless double-beta decay [112], sneutrino-antisneutrino mixing [106,113,114], and s-channel resonant production of sneutrinos in e^+e^- collisions [115] and charged sleptons in $p\bar{p}$ and pp collisions [116].
+In RPV models with lepton number violation (these include low-energy supersymmetry models with baryon triality mentioned above), both $\Delta L=1$ and $\Delta L=2$ phenomena are allowed, leading to neutrino masses and mixing [138], neutrinoless double-beta decay [139], sneutrino-antisneutrino mixing [140], s-channel resonant production of sneutrinos in e^+e^- collisions [141] and charged sleptons in $p\bar{p}$ and pp collisions [142].
 For example, Ref.
-[117] demonstrates how one can fit both the solar and atmospheric neutrino data in an RPV supersymmetric model where μ_L provides the dominant source of R-parity violation.
+143 demonstrates how one can fit both the solar and atmospheric neutrino data in an RPV model where μ_L provides the dominant source of R-parity violation.

 I.9.
-Other non-minimal extensions of the MSSM: There are additional motivations for extending the supersymmetric model beyond the MSSM.
-Here we mention just a few.
-The μ parameter of the MSSM is a supersymmetric-preserving parameter; nevertheless it must be of order the supersymmetry-breaking scale to yield a consistent supersymmetric phenomenology.
+Other non-minimal extensions of the MSSM: Extensions of the MSSM have been proposed to solve a variety of theoretical problems.
+One such problem involves the μ parameter of the MSSM.
+Although μ is a supersymmetric-preserving parameter, it must be of order the supersymmetry-breaking scale to yield a consistent supersymmetric phenomenology.
 In the MSSM, one must devise a theoretical mechanism to guarantee that the magnitude of μ is not larger than the TeV-scale (e.g., in gravity-mediated supersymmetry, the Giudice-Masiero mechanism of Ref.
-[118] is the most cited explanation).
+144 is the most cited explanation).
 In extensions of the MSSM, new compelling solutions to the so-called μ -problem are possible.
 For example, one can replace μ by the vacuum expectation value of a new SU(3)×SU(2)×U(1) singlet scalar field.
 In such a model, the Higgs sector of the MSSM is enlarged (and the corresponding fermionic higgsino superpartner is added).
-This is the so-called NMSSM (here, NM stands for non-minimal) [119].
+This is the so-called NMSSM (here, NM stands for non-minimal) [145].
+There are some advantages to extending the model further by adding an additional U(1) broken gauge symmetry [146] (which yields the USSM [84]).

-Non-minimal extensions of the MSSM involving additional matter super-multiplets can also yield a less restrictive bound on the mass of the lightest Higgs boson (as compared to the MSSM Higgs mass bound quoted in Section I.5.2).
-For example, by imposing gauge coupling unification, the upper limit on the lightest Higgs boson mass can be as high as 200-300 GeV [120] (a similar relaxation of the Higgs mass bound has been observed in split supersymmetry [121] and in extra-dimensional scenarios [122]) .
-Note that these less restrictive Higgs mass upper bounds are comparable to the (experimentally determined) upper bound for the Higgs boson mass based on the Standard Model global fits to precision electroweak data [26,123].
+Non-minimal extensions of the MSSM involving additional matter and/or Higgs super-multiplets can also yield a less restrictive bound on the mass of the lightest Higgs boson (as compared to the bound quoted in Section I.5.2).
+For example, MSSM-extended models consistent with gauge coupling unification can be constructed in which the upper limit on the lightest Higgs boson mass can be as high as 200-300 GeV [147] (a similar relaxation of the Higgs mass bound occurs in split supersymmetry [148] and extra-dimensional scenarios [149]).

-Other MSSM extensions considered in the literature include an enlarged electroweak gauge group beyond SU(2)×U(1) [124]; and/or the addition of new, possibly exotic, matter supermultiplets (e.g., a vector-like color triplet with electric charge $\frac{1}{3}e$; such states sometimes occur as low-energy remnants in E6 grand unification models).
-A possible theoretical motivation for such new structures arises from the study of phenomenologically viable string theory ground states [125].
+Other MSSM extensions considered in the literature include an enlarged electroweak gauge group beyond SU(2)×U(1) [150]; and/or the addition of new, possibly exotic, matter supermultiplets (e.g., new U(1) gauge groups and a vector-like color triplet with electric charge $\frac{1}{3}e$ that appear as low-energy remnants in E6 grand unification models [151]).
+A possible theoretical motivation for such new structures arises from the study of phenomenologically viable string theory ground states [152].